School Safety and Security 2020: Is My Child Safe At School?

 Schools implemented different policies, but it wasn’t clear whether it was effective.

 The National Center for Education Statistics (NCES) conducts research on Indicators of School Crime and Safety.
 The NCES asked what steps were taken in school years 1999-2000, 2013-2014, and 2015-2016.

-The 2018 report stated that schools have taken necessary measures to improve school safety.
+The 2018 report stated that schools have taken necessary measures to improve school safety & security.
 These measures address concerns ranging from violence, substance abuse, crimes, and school shootings.

 Source: U.S. Department of Education, National Center for Education Statistics, 1999–2000 and 2015–16 School Survey on Crime and Safety (SSOCS), 2000 and 2016; and Fast Response Survey System (FRSS), “School Safety and Discipline: 2013–14,” FRSS 106, 2014.

-Schools have added measures to ensure school safety over the years.
+Schools have added security measures to ensure school safety and security over the years.
 Compared to the SY 1999-2000 data, 19.5% more schools limited access to school buildings.
 There is also a 61.2% increase in schools using security cameras as part of regular monitoring.